rdkcentral/firebolt-certification-suite/Docs/Request_Overrides.md

 ## screenshot:

 ### Request override
 - The `screenshot` request override is used to take a screenshot of the current screen of the platform.
-It is added in the config module `requestModules/fcs.js` file.
+This function has to be added in config module `requestModules/fcs.js` file.

 #### Request format for screenshot request override function: